addisonj/node-cacher/README.md

 ## Cacher
-It does the hard work so you don't have too!
+It does the hard work so you don't have to!

 ## What is it?
 HTTP Caching implemented as express middleware, with pluggable backends for support for a variety of caching servers (memcached, redis, etc)